What vitamins and minerals to take during pregnancy

 Vitamins and minerals

-Vitamin C, B vitamins, zinc, magnesium, and several other vitamins and minerals also contribute to a healthy pregnancy.
+Vitamin C, other B vitamins, zinc, magnesium, and several other vitamins and minerals also contribute to a healthy pregnancy.
 There is less mention of them because pregnant women who have a varied diet can easily get the necessary amounts.
 The nutrients we’ve talked about in this fact sheet can be more difficult to get from diet alone.

 Things to keep in mind